-The AD7652 provides the user with an on-chip track/hold, successive approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.
+The AD7664 provides the user with an on-chip track/hold, successive approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.

-The AD7652 can be operated from a single 5 V supply and be interfaced to either 5 V or 3 V digital logic.
-It is housed in either a 48-lead LQFP package or a 48-lead LFCSP that saves space and allows flexible configurations as either serial or parallel interface.
-The AD7652 is pin-to-pin compatible with PulSAR ADC's and is an upgrade of the AD7651.
+The AD7664 can be operated from a single 5 V supply and be interfaced to either 5 V or 3 V digital logic.
+It is housed in a 48-lead LQFP package that saves space and allows flexible configurations as either serial or parallel interface.
+The AD7664 is a pin-to-pin compatible upgrade of the AD7660.